 Electronic Signature Management

-As the electronic signature is equivalent to the hand-written one, paper becomes unnecessary.
-Safelayer's products also features electronic signature management facilities designed to:
+As the electronic signature is equivalent to the hand-written one, paper is becoming unnecessary.
+Safelayer's products also feature electronic signature management functionality that provides:

-- Business process efficiency: Facilitates rapid integration workflow automation environments, including the user desktop and Web applications.
+- Efficiency in business processes by Facilitating the rapid integration of workflow automation environments, including the user's desktop and Web applications.

-- Fraud reduction: By using electronic signatures, any accidental or intentional change made to data in storage or being transmitted via telematic networks can be detected.
+- Fraud reduction.
+The use of electronic signatures means that any accidental or intentional change made to data in storage or being transmitted via telematic networks can be detected.